-“Embraces dreamy soundscapes that flit between shoegaze and psychedelia.” – 4/5 UNCUT
+“Dreamy soundscapes that flit between shoegaze and psychedelia” – 4/5 UNCUT

-“An album to get completely lost in, one through which time seemingly stands still… her best work yet.” – 8/10 LOUDER THEN WAR
+“An album to get completely lost in … her best work yet” – 8/10 LOUDER THEN WAR

 “Her tones sweep with a relaxing rasp that soothes the soul… darkly seductive.” – FAR OUT MAGAZINE